 - read a selection of nonsense words which are referred to as ‘pseudo words’.

 Parent information sessions on Phonics and the screening check will be held in the Autumn and Spring terms.
-In the Spring term we also provide a phonics after-school club, where parents are welcome to attend with their child.
-These sessions are run by the phonics leader and year 1 teachers.
+These sessions are run by the phonics leader and Year 1 teachers.

 RWI Parent meeting video - Year 1 and Year 2

 Further information can be found in our Early Reading and Phonics Policy with the policy section of our website.